-As the UAE dirham is pegged to the USD, balances in USD are not considered to represent significant currency risk.
+As the AED is pegged to the USD, balances in USD are not considered to represent significant currency risk.
 Management is therefore of the opinion that the Group's exposure to the currency risk is limited to Euro.

-28 FINANCIAL INSTRUMENTS continued
+27 FINANCIAL INSTRUMENTS continued